yogthos/migratus/README.md

    - Run `lein migratus migrate`

-To rollback the last migration that was applied run:
+To rollback the migration with the last creation timestamp:

    - Run `lein migratus rollback`